BIOLOGY 1310A - Fundamentals of Biomedical Science

 Attendance and Participation 5%

-Assessment Related RequirementsAttendance at Practicals is compulsory.
-Attendance and participation at tutorials is expected
+Assessment Related RequirementsAttendance at Practicals is required for assessment submission (approved medical/compassionate absence excepted).
+Attendance and participation at tutorials is expected and will contribute to the final mark for the course.

-All tutorials are regarded as both formative and summative and each student will be assessed on their attendance AND participation (5%)
+All tutorials are regarded as both formative and summative and each student will be assessedon their attendance and participation.Attendance and Participation 5%

 SubmissionIf an extension is not applied for, or not granted then a penalty for late submission will apply.
 A penalty of 10% of the value of the assignment for each calendar day that the assignment is late (i.e. weekends count as 2 days), up to a maximum of 50% of the available marks will be applied.